 countries with large GHG emissions profiles see little economic downside in choosing

-not to act to control
+not to act to control those emissions.

 A communications strategy, informed by credible legal analysis, on the transnational